1. You have to apply for it.

 Paying for Private School introduces you to the several payment options available to you.
 The important concept to understand here is that if you need financial assistance to send your child to boarding school, ask about it at every school on your short list.
 Always ask.

-Making the Financial Aid Process Work for You walks you through
+Making the Financial Aid Process Work for You walks you through the financial aid process one

 |Tuition Payment Plans|